platformsh/platformsh-docs/docs/src/guides/django/deploy/configure.md

 # The relationships of the application with services or other applications.
 #
-# The left-hand side is the name of the relationship as it will be exposed
+# The left-hand side is the name of the relationship as it's exposed
 # to the application in the PLATFORM_RELATIONSHIPS variable.
 The right-hand
 # side is in the form `<service name>:<endpoint name>`.
 relationships: